-According to the U.S. Environmental Protection Agency (EPA), "preliminary indications from IPM programs in school systems suggest that long term costs of IPM may be less than a conventional pest control program."
-Because IPM focuses on prevention of the pest problem, and properly monitoring to determine the extent of the pest problem, school IPM programs can decrease the amount of money a school will spend on pest control in the long-term.
+According to the U.S. Environmental Protection Agency (EPA), "preliminary indications from IPM programs in school systems suggest that long term costs of IPM may be less than a conventional pest control program."5 Because IPM focuses on prevention of the pest problem, and properly monitoring to determine the extent of the pest problem, school IPM programs can decrease the amount of money a school will spend on pest control in the long-term.
 Some economic investment is usually required at the outset of an IPM program.
 Short-term costs may include IPM training, purchasing new equipment, hiring an IPM coordinator, or making preliminary repairs to a school's buildings.
 Chemical-intensive methods only prove to be less expensive in the short-term.
 The long-term health of our children is not worth short-term economic savings that just do not add up over time.

 A well-known example of school IPM is the Montgomery County, Maryland public schools.
-The IPM program in Montgomery County covers 200 sites and reduced pesticide use from 5,000 applications in 1985 to none four years later, saving the school district \$1800 per school and \$30,000 at the County's school food service warehouse.
+The IPM program in Montgomery County covers 200 sites and reduced pesticide use from 5,000 applications in 1985 to none four years later, saving the school district \$1800 per school and \$30,000 at the County's school food service warehouse.6 ticides have been discontinued.7 costs were reduced to a total of \$270 over two years.

 In Indiana, Monroe County Schools implemented an IPM program that decreased the school's pest management costs by \$6,000 in two years.
-Pesticide use has reportedly dropped by 90% with the IPM program, and all aerosol and liquid pesticides have been discontinued.
+Pesticide use has reportedly dropped by 90% with the IPM program, and all aerosol and liquid pes-

 At Vista de las Cruces School in Santa Barbara, California, pest management was contracted out with a pest control company for \$1,740 per year for routine pesticide applications.
-After the school switched to an IPM program, their costs were reduced to a total of \$270 over two years.
+After the school switched to an IPM program, their can be considered 'safe.'

-Albert Greene, Ph.D., National IPM Coordinator for the U.S. General Services Administration (GSA), has implemented IPM in 30 million square feet, approximately 7,000 federal buildings, in the U.S. capital area without spraying toxic incan be considered 'safe.'
+Albert Greene, Ph.D., National IPM Coordinator for the U.S. General Services Administration (GSA), has implemented IPM in 30 million square feet, approximately 7,000 federal buildings, in the U.S. capital area without spraying toxic insecticides.
+Dr. Greene states that IPM, "can be pragmatic, economical and effective on a massive scale."8